gioblu/PJ102/README.md

 [PJ102](https://www.pjon-technologies.com/collections/pj100-hardware/products/pjon-sensor-102) has been engineered with the strong feeling that in the future "smart homes" will not necessarily host an embedded real-time operative system in whatever "thing" and expose vulnerabilities out of their physical boundaries.
 Otherwise, more probably, they will host many less power-hungry microcontrollers connected to a wired communication bus.

 ### Software
 A basic example program is proposed to let users easily configure the PJ102s using only a series of commands on its PJON [SoftwareBitBang](https://github.com/gioblu/PJON/tree/master/src/strategies/SoftwareBitBang) bus to avoid flashing the chip multiple times.
-With the [Console](software/Console/Console.ino) example and an Arduino compatible device it is possible to input configuration and request samples with an easy to use console interface.
 PJ102 accepts incoming requests if sent by `PJON_MASTER_ID` and its configured recipient id.

 | Command                          | Parameter     | Effect                                                            |
 | -------------------------------- | --------------| ----------------------------------------------------------------- |